archivesspace-deprecated/aReports/README.md

 3. By default, the JDBC connection information for a tracer database is provided for testing purposes.
 4. For MySQL you may need to set the `thread_stack` value to 256k in `my.cnf` (requires restart).
 5. On Ubuntu (Debian) a non-headless jre is required, as well as [additional fonts](http://www.perfectabstractions.com/blog/how-to-install-windows-fonts-in-java-on-linux).

+## ASpace JAR

+Run this ant task:

+    ant build-aspace-jar

+Copy the file to archivesspace and check it in:

+    cp dist/areports-aspace.jar {ASpace Project Directory}/common/lib

 ---